 Wallet development is happening in both the public and private sectors.
 As mentioned earlier in this paper, eIDAS 2.0 is attempting to bring a European Digital Identity Wallet to all member states with the first pilots in 2023/2024.
-To address all needs, the EU regulators are designing the EU Digital ID Wallet to support multiple formats of credentials which will be based on different standards to support a wide range of use cases.
+To address all needs, the EU regulators are designing the https://openid.net/sg/openid4vc/specifications/.
+This site includes the Implementor's Draft's, Editors Drafts and Working Group Drafts of all OpenID for Verifiable Credentials specifications.